Integer (computer science): Common integral data types

-A Boolean or Flag type is a type that can represent only two values: 0 and 1, usually identified with false and true respectively.
+A Boolean type is a type that can represent only two values: 0 and 1, usually identified with false and true respectively.
 This type can be stored in memory using a single bit, but is often given a full byte for convenience of addressing and speed of access.

 A four-bit quantity is known as a nibble (when eating, being smaller than a bite) or nybble (being a pun on the form of the word byte).
 One nibble corresponds to one digit in hexadecimal and holds one digit or a sign code in binary-coded decimal.

 Bytes and octets

 The term byte initially meant 'the smallest addressable unit of memory'.
 In the past, 5-, 6-, 7-, 8-, and 9-bit bytes have all been used.
 There have also been computers that could address individual bits ('bit-addressed machine'), or that could only address 16- or 32-bit quantities ('word-addressed machine').
 The term byte was usually not used at all in connection with bit- and word-addressed machines.

 The term octet always refers to an 8-bit quantity.
 It is mostly used in the field of computer networking, where computers with different byte widths might have to communicate.

 In modern usage byte almost invariably means eight bits, since all other sizes have fallen into disuse; thus byte has come to be synonymous with octet.